aka Remo: The First Adventure; Remo: Unarmed and Dangerous

 Police officer Ed Makin is attacked by thugs and shoved off a pier while in a car.
 He to all intents and purposes drowns and a funeral is held.
 Instead, he comes around to find he has been removed from the car.
 He has been given plastic surgery and a new identity as Remo Williams.
 He is told that he is now an operative for CURE, a secret government agency that operates outside the law and is answerable only to The President.
 None of CURE’s operatives have identities on any official records so that they can move amongst and prevent high-level government corruption.
 Remo is placed under the tutelage of the elderly Korean Chiun, a master of sinanju, the Oriental fighting form that all other martial arts were originally derived from.
 With arduous effort, Remo eventually learns the ways of sinanju, including the ability to catch bullets in his hands and walk on air.
 His is then assigned his first mission – to catch a crooked arms manufacturer who is defrauding the Star Wars defence program.

 Remo Williams: The Adventure Begins was based on the popular series of Destroyer novels by Richard Sapir and Warren Murphy.
 The Destroyer books, featuring a martial arts secret agent, first appeared in 1971.
-The series stretches to some 120 books to date and continues to be written by other authors since Richard Sapir’s death in 1987 and Warren Murphy’s subsequent retirement from the series.
+The series stretches to some 145 books up until 2006 and was written by other authors since Richard Sapir’s death in 1987 and Warren Murphy’s subsequent retirement from the series.

 Remo Williams is an underrated and likeable film.
 One wishes it had been more of a success than it was.
 Guy Hamilton directs some solidly satisfying action sequences with Fred Ward fighting around the outside of the Statue of Liberty and being attacked by killer dogs.
 It is a comic-book of a film but one that, despite a far higher degree of outright fantasy – Remo walking on air, catching bullets and the like – is much more realistic and rooted in the real world than any of the James Bond films that had been made for the better part of the previous decade.